What They Do: Teacher assistants work with a licensed teacher to give students additional attention and instruction.

 How to Become One: Teacher assistants typically need to have completed at least 2 years of college coursework.

-Job Outlook: Employment of teacher assistants is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.
-Rising student enrollment along with state and federal funding for education programs should affect growth.
+Job Outlook: Employment of teacher assistants is projected to grow 9 percent over the next ten years, about as fast as the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of teacher assistants with similar occupations.